gruberchris/python-generators/README.md

 # Python Generators

-Demo code for showing how to use Python generators.
+Demo code showing how to use Python generators.